31December99/Unit3Dup/README.md

 5. run pip install -r requirements.txt inside the bot folder
 6. "python start.py" to initialize the configuration for the bot

+#### Upload PDF
+unit3dup can grab the first page, convert it to an image (using xpdf), and then the bot can upload it to an image host, then add the link to the torrent page description

+Install xpdf tools

+Windows:

+1. Download and unzip xpdfReader from https://dl.xpdfreader.com/xpdf-tools-win-4.05.zip
+2. Put the folder 'bin64' in the system path.
+For example: C:\xpdf-tools-win-4.05\bin64
+3. Test it: Run pdfimages.exe in the terminal

+Linux:
+1. sudo apt install xpdf
+2. Test it: Run pdfimages in the terminal

 ### Configure
 open the Unit3Dbot_service.json

--> Linux : Unit3Dbot_service.json is located in the home directory on Linux
+-> Linux : Unit3Dbot.json is located in the home directory on Linux

--> Windows: Unit3Dbot_service.json is located in the AppData folder on Windows
+-> Windows: Unit3Dbot.json is located in the AppData folder on Windows

 example:

-C:\Users\user\AppData\Local
+C:\Users\user\AppData\Local\Unit3Dup_config\
 where "user" is your username windows account

 ## Bot Update